oliveirabruno01/babyagi-asi/README.md

 # BASI tools

 Both agents share the same "personality" and the same chore prompt.
+To enable/disable execution_agent tools change the js object at ``tools/config.json``

 execution_agent tools:

 - openai_call
-- memory_agent (to retrieve and/or save information)
+- memory_agent (to retrieve and/or save information), disabled by default
 - execution_agent (it can call itself)
+- count_tokens
+- process_large_files
+- get_serp_query, disabled by default

 memory_agent tools:
 - openai_call